Tags

 Though the premise is pretty basic he’s caught in a tricky position because of the particulars of the story.
 He’s got to be somewhat of a commanding presence, delivering threats of retribution for his wife’s philandering which of course requires him to appear fairly strong, yet the mere fact his wife is entertaining every sailor in port while Roy’s out at his job or bumming around a pool hall shows that he’s anything BUT strong, or at least not virile enough to keep his woman satisfied.

-Brown seems to understand this and so he gradually ramps up his indignation until it turns to anger, which – while all too understandable in a real-life human drama – shifts the mood of the piece from a voyeuristic one that has you the listener in the role of an eavesdropping neighbor bemused at the marital tussles next door, to one where you become a potential witness to assault with a deadly weapon and possible homicide.
+Brown seems to understand this and so he gradually ramps up his indignation until it turns to anger, which – while all too understandable in a real-life human drama – shifts the mood of the piece from a voyeuristic one that has you the listener in the role of an eavesdropping neighbor bemused at the marital tussles next door, to one where you become a potential witness to assault with a deadly weapon.

 Needless to say being forced into giving a statement to the authorities should Roy carry out his threats and then enduring a trial with you as a prime figure on the witness stand is more than you probably bargained for when laying down 79 cents at the record store for this.
 Had you known it would come to Brown telling Roy Jr. to bring him a baseball bat to bash his mother’s skull in you’d probably have listened to ‘Long About Midnight a second time rather than flip the record over!

-But I guess it’s important to remember this is play acting and he doesn’t carry out any of his threats – at least while the tapes are running.
+But I guess it’s important to remember Whose Hat Is That? is play acting and he doesn’t carry out any of his threats – at least while the tapes are running.
 It also comes across as he’s merely trying to boost his sinking self-esteem in light of her fooling around on him by trying to re-assert his power, dominance and authority in a loud blustery way that carries little weight behind it…

 Or else he’s counting on a justifiable homicide plea to get him off lightly for his soon-to-be-committed bloody murder, in which case disregard my previous comments entirely!